Loaded with veggies and covered in melty cheese, this Ground Beef and Potatoes Skillet is a hearty one pan meal the whole family will love!

 I almost didn’t cover this skillet with cheese and broil it, and then I thought, “Who am I kidding?
 Everything is better with melty cheese.”
 And that was certainly the case with this dish.
 A few minutes under the broiler gave this casserole/stew hybrid the perfect crispy, cheesy, golden brown crust.

-If you’re looking for a hearty, quick, and budget friendly meal to serve your hangry families this back to school season, definitely give this skillet a try.
-Whenever you purchase and cook with Ohio beef, you’re supporting not just the 17,000 beef farming families in our state but an entire community of small business owners, animal caretakers, nutritionists, and environmentalists who are committed to providing you and your families with safe, nutritious beef.
+Whenever you purchase and cook with Ohio beef, you’re supporting not just the 17,000 beef farming families in our state but an entire community of small business owners, animal caretakers, nutritionists, and environmentalists who are committed to providing you and your family with safe, nutritious beef.

 This recipe is sponsored by Ohio Beef.
 As always, all opinions are my own.